couchbaselabs/couchbase-transactions-java-examples/README.md

 The app takes command-line arguments that point to a particular Couchbase cluster and bucket.
 The app will:

 - Upsert customer documents "andy" and "beth" on this bucket, with a balance of 100 apiece.
-- Create a transaction that debits Andy's account by a specifed amount and credits it to Beth.
+- Create a transaction that debits Andy's account by a specified amount and credits it to Beth.
 - The transaction also inserts a new record with a random UUID that records the transfer.

 Run: